This post may contain affiliate links which won’t change your price but will share some commission.

 Sweet, mellow, and creamy, roasted garlic is simple to make and can be used in so many ways to create unique and delicious dishes!

 And there are lots of wonderful ways you can use it in your cooking.
 Like in this unbelievably good Roasted Red Pepper Sauce.
-Or in the super easy but totally impressive No Knead Roasted Garlic & Rosemary Artisan Bread I am going to post for you next week.
-But here are a bunch of other ways you could use your roasted garlic.
+Or in the super easy but totally impressive No Knead Roasted Garlic & Rosemary Artisan Bread.
+Here are a bunch of other ways you could use your roasted garlic.

 Ways To Use Roasted Garlic:

 - Mashed up the roasted garlic cloves with a little salt, some butter and Parmesan cheese and spread on crusty bread, then toast it under the broiler